 It’s almost as if it’s our patriotic duty to keep our monthly payments equal to our income.

-2 – Emulating the financial behaviors of family and friends
+2 – Stop emulating the financial behaviors of family and friends!

 You know why we never think beyond the monthly payment?

 Because our consumer-indoctrinated mind tells us, “Everyone’s buying with monthly payments, so it must be the right thing to do.

 “Dad bought his cars and the house I grew up in this way, so it must be right.
 Shucks, everyone pays 30 years for a house.
 How else could you afford one?”